jacobmorrier/fast-er/paper.md

 <!---Add figures--->

-To illustrate the benefits of GPU-accelerated record linkage, we compare the performance of our library with that of the previous leading software implementation, `fastLink` [@fastLink; @ENAMORADO_FIFIELD_IMAI_2019].
+To illustrate the benefits of GPU-accelerated record linkage, we compare the performance of our library with that of the previously leading software implementation, `fastLink` [@fastLink; @ENAMORADO_FIFIELD_IMAI_2019].
 We join two excerpts of North Carolina voter registration rolls of varying sizes (from 1,000 to 100,000 observations), comparing first names, last names, house numbers, and street names for fuzzy matching and birth years for exact matching.
-Datasets have 50% overlapping records.
+The datasets have 50% overlapping records.
 We injected noise into 5% of the records through various transformations: character addition, character deletion, random shuffling of values, replacing a character with another, and swapping two adjacent characters.
-The results confirm that our GPU-accelerated implementation is consistently faster than `fastLink`, delivering speed improvements exceeding 60 times.
+The results confirm that our GPU-accelerated implementation is consistently faster than `fastLink`, delivering speed improvements exceeding 35 times.

 # References